pnp/blog/content/post/community-sample-engage-your-users-with-sharepoint-stories-reels.md

-code above, we also use a React High Order Component called *WithSeeMore*, this component is from the *react-insta-stories* library and is the way to load a specific text when the "*See more*" link is clicked in the Story.
+code above, we also use a React High Order Component called *WithSeeMore*, this component is from the *react-insta-stories* library and is the way to load a specific text when the "*See more*" link is selected in the Story.
 So, if the list item has the Content field filled, we set the "*seeMore*" property of the Story object.
 This property is again a function, so you can customize how the content is rendered.